raillogistic/rail-django-boilerplate/README.md

 - Automatic schema generation using `rail-django-graphql`
 - Example apps: `users` and `blog` with minimal models
  - Configurable security and performance via `RAIL_DJANGO_GRAPHQL`
+ - Multi-schema endpoints for per-schema APIs and Playground

 ## Quick Start